amitcsebtech/practice/README.md

 # pratice
-here i learning about git and github
+ How git and github work